 “Jesus Christ, MacLand.
-Get rid of this brandy and ask Heather to get us a barrel of coffee, plenty of sandwiches, donuts and stuff; she knows what to get.
-It is going to be a long morning old boy.
+Get rid of this brandy and ask Heather to get us a barrel of coffee, plenty of sandwiches, donuts… she knows what to get.
 Before you do that, get a hold of Jack Rollins.
 I don’t care if you have to roust him with a couple of his own agents, but get him over here… now!”

 MacLand pulled a secure telephone toward him and hit the directory button for the Federal Bureau of Investigation.
 Griffin Dunn opened a drawer in his desk, punched a button on the satellite phone, and waited for no more than seven seconds.
 “Mr. Zellick, this is Griffin Dunn.”

 “Hello, Griffin.
 Do you have Davis MacLand there with you?”